danielbrock4/Web_Scraping_Mission_to_Mars/README.md

 ## Challenge Project Overview

-Using Python libraries BeautifulSoup and Splinter, I automated Google Chrome to visit different websites to extract data about the Mission to Mars and then store it in a MongoDB NoSQL database.
-Then I rendered the data into a web application created with Flask.
-Afterward, I created an HTML/CSS portfolio to display my findings.
-Finally, I implemented Bootstrap components to polish and customize my portfolio.
+Using Python libraries BeautifulSoup and Splinter, I automated a web browser to visit different websites to scrape and extract data about Mission to Mars.
+Next, I created a MongoDB (NoSQL) database to store data from the web scrape as a JSON file.
+Then I rendered the data into a web application API built with Flask.
+Afterward, I created an HTML/CSS webpage to display my findings.
+Finally, I implemented Bootstrap components to polish and customize my webpage.

 ## **Webpage Preview**
 ![Webpage_Preview](apps/templates/images/webpage_preview.PNG)